German Greens leader rejects plagiarism accusations as credibility hit

 However, while making clear that she was ready for a tough election fight, she said “There are some campaigns that have nothing to do with a political argument.”

-Baerbock said the first thing to do if she becomes chancellor would be to introduce a climate protection programme.
+Baerbock said the first thing to do if she becomes chancellor would be to introduce a climate protection program.

 Our Standards: The Thomson Reuters Trust Principles.